Kyung Kang, Director

 “Working with children is my life’s mission and passion.
 Being a mother and Montessori teacher has given me special insight into my role as director of Children’s House.
 I want for the children here at Children’s House the same things that I want for my own children: to reach their full potential and succeed.”

-Sarah is relatively new to the Children’s House Staff, but has been teaching for twenty years with preschool, elementary and middle school students.
-She teaches our Kindergarten class.
-Growing up in northeast Missouri, she came “south” to attend the University of Missouri- Columbia where she earned her bachelor’s in education degree and later her master’s in education degree from William Woods University.
+Sarah Bode is returning to Children’s House for the fifth year as the kindergarten teacher but has been teaching for more than twenty years with preschool, elementary, and middle school students.
+Growing up in northeast Missouri, she came “south” to attend the University of Missouri- Columbia where she earned her Bachelor of Science in Education and later her Master of Science in Education from William Woods University.
 She fell in love with Columbia and has been blessed to spend her professional years here.
-Sarah’s favorite thing to do is hang out with family and friends.
+Sarah’s favorite things to do is hang out with family and friends.
 She also enjoys spoiling her nieces and nephews, cheering on the Mizzou Tigers and reading.

-Andrea is the assistant teacher in the Red Up classroom.
-She earned her bachelor’s degree from Michigan State University in Psychology with an emphasis on Child Development.
-Andrea moved to Columbia from Michigan where she grew up and worked as a nanny for five years.
-Andrea enjoys cooking, knitting, and hiking and camping with her husband and two dogs.
+Andrea is currently the lead teacher in the Red Down classroom and has been at Children’s House since 2015.
+She earned her Bachelors of Science in Psychology from Michigan State University and moved to Columbia from Michigan where she grew up and worked as a nanny for five years.
+Andrea received her MEPI Montessori Teaching Certification in 2016 and is grateful and humbled to guide the future peacemakers of our world.
+In her free time, she enjoys cooking, knitting, and hiking and camping with her husband and two dogs.